ctu-fgis/2020-a-gisquick-doc/user-manual/user-interface.rst

    Upload project button highlighted in red square.
    Project publishing button highlighted in green square.

-By clicking project name you open project settings.
-You can open map canvas by clicking map button (1).
-By clicking delete button (2) you delete your map.
-By clicking on button right up (3) you can choose option to logout.
-You can also change title (4) autenthication (5) or map extent setting (6).
-You can change extent manually or by clicking extent setting button (7) open extent menu and choose another option.
-You can also set scales (8) and see the map in map preview (9).
-You see set extent in map preview like blue frame.
+Project settings is opened by clicking the project name.
+There are few options in the settings window.
+It is possible to load map canvas using map button (1).
+Use delete button (2) in case of removing whole project. you delete your map.
+For logging out find the top right button (3).
+Furthermore, it is possible to change the project title (4), set the rate of autenthication (5) or edit map extent setting (6).
+There are few possibilities how to edit map extent (7).
+First of all is to fill in the desired coordinates into the frames.
+Secondly, map extent can be edited manually by drawing a delimiting rectangle area in map.
+Last option is to use extent of one imported layer or extent of all of them.
+Setting map scales is possible in the left box (8).
+Executed changes are reflected in map preview (9).

 .. figure:: ../img/ui-project-setting.png